 Our star coaches are part of a novel nationwide talent development program for extraordinary math high schoolers, led by Carnegie Mellon University Professor Po-Shen Loh.
 He has been working alongside the USA's most extraordinary math talent for two decades, ever since he himself was on the USA International Math Olympiad team as a high schooler.
 He observed the pathway of talent development as he continued his studies at Caltech, Cambridge, and Princeton, and later as the national coach of the USA International Math Olympiad team.

-Students will meet online for one hour twice a week for 10 weeks with an expectation to attend and participate in all of the classes.
-Thanks to generous donors, accepted students will receive 90%-off scholarships to our classes.
-The remaining cost is $2/hour for each of our scholars.
-There will also be fun in-person events planned for each regional cohort.
+Students are expected to meet via Zoom for one hour twice a week for 15 weeks and are expected to attend and participate in all classes.
+Thanks to generous donors, accepted students will receive scholarships covering 90% of the class costs.
+The remaining cost is $2 per hour for each scholar.

 This intensive immersion experience is designed to be transformative and fun.
-We designed the curriculum to align with the most prestigious middle school math competitions in the USA, like MATHCOUNTS, AMC 8, and Mathleague.org.
+We designed the curriculum to align with the most prestigious middle school math competitions in the USA, like , , and , and.
 Students will learn topics that have been specially designed for extracurricular math competitions, and will prepare them for advanced high school math classes and beyond.
 Click on the icon above to see the topics covered in class.